-Scotland Is the First Country to Offer Free Sanitary Products to All Students
+Scotland is First to Make Sanitary Products Free for All Students

 Students at schools, colleges, and universities throughout Scotland will now have access to free sanitary products in a landmark policy change to eradicate period poverty.